 - What we will do: - We will listen to our children and act upon their feedback. - We will use our practice framework, to promote emotional healing and to support our children and young people to be able to cope with the pressure's life brings.
-We will support children in care and care experienced young people to improve their health and wellbeing and will provide services and a high standard of support to meet their needs including their physical, mental and sexual health.
+We will support children in care and care leavers to improve their health and wellbeing and will provide services and a high standard of support to meet their needs including their physical, mental and sexual health.
 We will create a health pathway for our care experienced young people that reflects what they will need as they transition into adulthood.
 We will know these areas are being achieved when all our children and young people have access to the health services they need.

 - We will create a robust Adult Transitions Pathway that is clear to all and is built upon a proactive partnership between Children and Adult Services.
 Delivering a smooth transition for those children and young people who need specific support and consideration of their ongoing special needs into adulthood.
-The planning for this transition will be actively considered in the care plan and pathway plan leading up to and beyond their 18th birthday to ensure transitional rigour in navigating positive options for a stable home and community life. - We will continue to monitor outcomes that we know are effective and improve delivery:

-immunisations status, the percentage of completed strengths and difficulties questionnaire (SDQ's) which are an indicator in measuring mental health and wellbeing.
-If they are used to inform plans and practice, GP Registrations, timeliness of dental reviews and timeliness and quality of Health assessments.
+The planning for this transition will be actively considered in the care plan and pathway plan leading up to and beyond their 18th birthday to ensure transitional rigour in navigating positive options for a stable home and community life. - We will continue to monitor outcomes that we know are effective and improve delivery: - immunisations status and the percentage of completed strengths and difficulties questionnaire (SDQ's) which are an indicator in measuring mental health and wellbeing.
+The use of SDQ's and health information to inform plans and practice, GP Registrations, timeliness of dental reviews and timeliness and quality of Health assessments.

 - For children and young people in care to be supported to have improving emotional and mental health and wellbeing.
 To be assured that the SDQ is informing care, education planning and support for our children and young people as per guidance. - Measure-children and young people's views will be incorporated.
-To have 100% SDQ completion.
-We will report on SDQ year on year scores to examine trends and sample a range of children and young people to inform this reporting. - Initial Health Assessments are continued to be prioritised and evidence of impact upon health planning and impact is available. - Measure-Data and Quality Assurance Audits monitor the timeliness and impact of Initial and subsequent health assessments. - Care experienced young people have access to responsive and needs led health services which include physical, mental and emotional health, sexual health and peri, postnatal health support. - Measure-Data and Quality Assurance Audits evidence increased access and positive impact of health services for care experienced young people. - To have clear pathways of support available for looked after young people moving to adult services.
-Themes include Mental Health, Transitional safeguarding and transitions for those young people who do not have a diagnosis and yet will continue to need support from social care (including addictions) - Measure-Data is developed to monitor current and future needs.
+To have a high level of SDQ completion.
+We will report on SDQ year on year scores to examine trends and sample a range of children and young people to inform this reporting. - Initial Health Assessments are continued to be prioritised and evidence of impact upon health planning and impact is available. - Measure-Data and Quality Assurance Audits monitor the timeliness and impact of initial and subsequent health assessments. - Care experienced young people have access to responsive and needs led health services which include physical, mental and emotional health, sexual health and peri and postnatal health support. - Measure-Data and Quality Assurance Audits evidence increased access and positive impact of health services for care experienced young people. - To have clear pathways of support available for looked after young people moving to adult services.
+Themes include mental health, transitional safeguarding and transitions for those young people who do not have a diagnosis and yet will continue to need support from social care (including addictions) - Measure-Data is developed to monitor current and future needs.
 Young people aged 14-25 who are leaving care have access to mental health, drug and addiction services when needed.
 Young people between 14-25 years diagnosed with Autism, ADHD, learning or/and physical disability or specific vulnerabilities are identified and have a clear plan of support that addresses transitional care needs in a timely manner.

 - Designated Doctor

 - Designated Nurse

 - Children's Commissioning Lead

 - Adult Health Commissioning Lead

-- Safeguarding Lead
+- Adult and Children Safeguarding Lead

+- CLA Health Team

 - Community partners

+- Police

-- Police - Community safety partners
+- Community safety partners

+- Family Justice Service

+- Croydon Safeguarding Children Partnership